 The information provided on this website is not meant to be used, nor should it be used, to diagnose, treat, cure, or prevent any disease or medical condition.
 This information has NOT been evaluated by the FDA.
 This website is not intended as a substitute for the medical advice of a physician.
 The reader should regularly consult their doctor in matters relating to his/her health and particularly with respect to any symptoms that may require diagnosis or medical attention.
 Full Disclosure Policy, Legal Clause, and Terms and Conditions – Click HERE.

 Mold is not only ugly, but it can be the catalyst to some pretty serious health issues.
+Detoxing from complications from mold can be a long and difficult process.
 The bathroom is one of those places where mold seems to be in abundant supply.
 Mold growth isn’t about cleanliness.
 It doesn’t matter how often you clean your bathroom.
 It forms when the eco-system in your bathroom (or home) is both humid and not properly ventilated.

 We teach about the health effects of mold in the Mystery Symptom Master Class:

 - Why is mold such an issue today?

 - How can people test for mold in their homes and bodies?

 - Why do some people get sick from mold and others don’t?

 - How do you change your environment to prevent regrowth?

 In the meantime, you are here because you want to get rid of mold in your shower.
 Let me begin by saying that mold removal is a controversial topic.
 There are as many differing opinions as there are experts.
 You have a toxic substance (mold) and many of your options to remove it are expensive, invasive, or even toxic themselves.